polytypic/Recalled/Docs/Tutorial.md

-Logged computation are built upon the lightweight jobs of [Hopac](https://github.com/VesaKarvonen/Hopac) and the `recall` operation of Recalled, when given path to a directory for the log data, returns a job than can be `run` using Hopac:
+Logged computation are built upon the lightweight jobs of [Hopac](https://github.com/VesaKarvonen/Hopac) and the `recall` operation of Recalled, when given path to a directory for the log data, returns a job that can be `run` using Hopac:

 ```fsharp